CougarTasker/reinforcement-learning-msci-project/code/README.md

 ## Running the Program

-> Note: This guide is for thoes only interested in using the application, see [Development](#development) for a development workflow.
+> Note: This guide is for those only interested in using the application, see [Development](#development) for a development workflow.

 This project requires Python 3.10 and with Tkinter.
 Most distributions of Python include tkinter although it may need to be enabled in the installer.
 Python installers can be found [here](https://www.python.org/downloads/).